Information

 How to use this component

-Place the skip link component immediately after the opening body tag.
+Place the skip link component immediately after the opening body tag or before any other content.
 If you’re using other elements, such as a cookie banner or notification banner, place the skip link component before these.

-This places the greatest importance on letting users skip to the main content.
+This places the greatest importance on letting users skip to the primary content.

 This means users may skip past notifications or cookie banners and so not interact with them.
 As a result, they will be present on every new page load.